 belonging to a religious, ethnic

-or other minority
+or other minority can be

-there are grounds to believe that this could contribute
+mentioned only if there are grounds to believe that this could contribute

 to a better understanding of the described events.
 This kind of information